carpentries-incubator/python-text-analysis/_episodes/31-concepts.md

 Tf-idf stands for term frequency-inverse document frequency, and is a weight used as a statistical measure in information retrieval and text mining to evaluate the distinctiveness of a word in a collection or a corpus. **TF** stands for term frequency, and measures how frequently a term occurs in a document, and is determined by comparing a word’s count with the total number of words in a document. **IDF**, or inverse document frequency, measures a term’s importance.
 When computing TF, all of the terms are considered equally important; IDF then weighs down words that appear more frequently, as a way of picking out terms with rare occurrences.
 Because tf-idf sorts words by their frequency, it’s a useful tool for extracting terms from text.
 Tf-idf can be used to filter out stop-words.
 It can also be used to identify similar texts in a corpus.

-A more thorough discussion of Tf-idf and its applications for document analysis can be found at the *Programming Historian*: [https://programminghistorian.org/en/lessons/analyzing-documents-with-tfidf#tf-idf-definition-and-background] (https://programminghistorian.org/en/lessons/analyzing-documents-with-tfidf#tf-idf-definition-and-background)
+A more thorough discussion of Tf-idf and its applications for document analysis can be found at the *Programming Historian*: (https://programminghistorian.org/en/lessons/analyzing-documents-with-tfidf#tf-idf-definition-and-background)

 ### Topic Modeling

 Topic modeling is a type of analysis that looks categories, or topics, within the text to determine what a set of documents are about.
 The topic model is based on a statistical model of occurrences of words.
 LDA, or Latent Dirichlet Allocation, is a commonly used model for natual language processing.
-An excellent introduction to topic modeling for the humanities is Ted Underwood's [Topic modeling made just simple enough] (https://tedunderwood.com/2012/04/07/topic-modeling-made-just-simple-enough/).
+An excellent introduction to topic modeling for the humanities is Ted Underwood's [Topic modeling made just simple enough](https://tedunderwood.com/2012/04/07/topic-modeling-made-just-simple-enough/).